MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 ## Draw a Box

-We'll start with an extremely trivial example that just draws a red box on the screen.
+We'll start with an extremely trivial example that just draws a white box on the screen.
 The `.conf` file describes the visualization to Monkey Hi Hat.
 Use your editor to create a text file called `box.conf` in your custom `shaders` directory (ie. `C:\MyViz\shaders\box.conf`).
 Copy this to the file and save it:

 ```ini
 [shader]